ymz-ncnk/musgen/README.md

 ## Features
 - Fields are encoded/decoded by order, so there are no fields' names, only fields' values.
-- Integers and floats support two kind of encodings - Varint(default) and Raw.
+- Integers and floats support two kind of encodings - Varint (default) and Raw.
-- Binary representation of the float(Varint) is turned over before transformation.
+- Binary representation of the float (Varint) is turned over before transformation.
 - ZigZag encoding is used for signed to unsigned integer mapping.
-- Strings, lists, arrays, and maps are encoded with length (int type) and keys/values.
 - Strings, lists, arrays are encoded with length (int type) and values, maps - with length and key/value pairs.
 - Booleans and bytes are encoded by a single byte.